Using the AWS-CLI to set instance

 1 | bash-3.2$ pwd |

-Then we use scp
+Then we use scp to retrieve the file.

 1 | bash-3.2$ scp -i p.pem ec2-user@ec2-54-165-167-87.compute-1.amazonaws.com:~/data/TestFile ~/Documents/Testfile |